iam-vasanth/monoarch-refined/README.md

 - Fedora/RHEL-based distributions
 - openSUSE

-⚠️ **Warning**: I have not tested it on any distributions other than Arch.
-Use at your own risk till i setup VM's for other distributions and test it myself.
-I would really appreciate if someone else someone could test and update me on it.
+⚠️ **Warning**: I have only tested this theme on Arch Linux.
+Use it at your own risk on other distributions until I can test it in virtual machines.
+If you try it elsewhere, I’d greatly appreciate any feedback or updates you can share.

 **Note**: Installation commands vary by distribution.
 See your distribution's documentation for the correct initramfs rebuild command.